Jessecar96/SteamDesktopAuthenticator/README.md

 [How to use SDA on multiple computers.](https://github.com/Jessecar96/SteamDesktopAuthenticator/wiki/Using-SDA-on-multiple-computers)

 **All data is stored in the `maFiles` folder where you extracted the program to.
 This contains your sensitive Steam account details.
 You should back this up, and NEVER share it with someone else.**

-**When updating, make sure to save your `maFiles` folder.
-You can just replace all the .exe and .dll files over the old ones and you'll be fine.**

-## Features:
-- Generate login codes and confirm trades on multiple Steam accounts with ease.
-- Enable Steam's mobile auth on new accounts.
-- Encryption of sensitive account details.

-## Coming soon:
-- Notifications when you have a trade waiting to be confirmed.
-- Import config file from a rooted Android device so you don't have to remove and re-add the desktop authenticator.